shainarace/LinearAlgebra/bookdownproj.utf8.md

 <p class="caption">(\#fig:documents)Four Short Documents</p>
 </div>

-We'll create a matrix, called a term-document matrix, where the $(i,j)^{th}$ is the number of times that term $i$ appeared in document $j$.
+We'll create a matrix, called a term-document matrix, where the $(i,j)^{th}$ entry is the number of times that term $i$ appeared in document $j$.
 Why put our documents/observations along the columns?
 Simply because we're exposing the linear combinations involved in our interpretation and we want that intuition to come easily from the animation in Figure \@ref(fig:multlincombanim), which might be helpful to revisit at this time.
 Everything works the same if we put the documents on the columns, the translation is simply a linear combination of rows, which is too wide for print.

 \begin{equation*}
     \begin{array}{cc}